-The first responder and the investigative officer should “compare notes.”
+The first responder and the investigative officer should discuss and compare all field notes, incorporating any recent updates received from telecommunications.
 This collaborative evaluation will provide the investigative staff with a solid foundation upon which to structure future case directions.
 Further investigate toward resolution of any conflicting elements gathered through interviews and canvassing.

 5. Collect article(s) of the child’s clothing for scent-tracking purposes.
 Review and evaluate all available information and evidence collected.
 Secure the child’s latest medical and dental records.

-These items may contain hair or blood samples that may be useful as DNA evidence.
+These items may contain hair and other material useful as DNA evidence.
 Also look for pencils or toys that contain impressions the child’s teeth.
-Retrieve a description of birthmarks, scars, tattoos, missing teeth, eyeglasses, contacts, speech patterns, and behavioral traits.
-If possible, collect child ID kits and find photographs that show these unique features.
-Collect fingerprints, medical and dental records.
+Obtain a description of birthmarks, scars, tattoos, missing teeth, eyeglasses or contacts, speech patterns, and other noticeable behavioral traits.
+If possible, collect any child ID kits information from the family.
+Obtain photographs that show the child as he/she looks currently.
+Collect fingerprints from the child’s room and/or personal items.
+Obtain medical and dental records.

 6. If applicable, contact landfill/ transfer station management and request they delay or at least segregate garbage and dumping containers from key investigative areas in cases where it is suspected there may be imminent danger to the missing child.